Motorola Xyboard

 The Motorola Droid Xyboard, previously released as the Xoom 2 in Europe before being renamed, is an Android-based tablet computer by Motorola Mobility, announced by Motorola on November 3, 2011.

-The device is available in 3G and Wi-Fi variants with there being options between an 8.2-inch screen or a 10.1-inch screen model.
+The device is available in 3G and Wi-Fi variants with there being options between an 10.1-inch screen, 5 MP Camera, 1 GB RAM, 7000 mAh battery or a 10.1-inch screen model.

 There is an optional active capacitive stylus available, sold separately.

 Media Edition

 The Droid Xyboard is also available as a Media Edition.
 The Motorola website states that the Media Edition will "Stream files from your PC" with "MotoCast™" and has an 8.2-inch "HD widescreen" with "Adaptive virtual surround sound".
 The Media Edition does not support the active stylus.

 Availability

 UK

 Both Xoom 2 tablets were released in November 2011, and are available in the UK at Carphone Warehouse, Best Buy, Dixons, PC World and Currys in the United Kingdom.

 North America

 The Droid Xyboard was released in some stores on December 9, and was released in all stores on December 12, 2011.